nsetzer/daedalus-games/csp2.md

 ## 3.3) Partial Synchronization

+server receives a message
+    mutate the message
+        step: current server local step
+        client_step: original step as received for estimating lag compensation later

+the game engine is meant to be implemented where only user inputs are sent from the client to the server, then replicated to neighbors but due to floating point rounding issues, the clients may need to re-synchronize from time to time.

+How to implement partial synchronization can be a bit of an art.

+1. every 100ms the server sends the full state of all objects which received input from a client, or moved on the server.
+2. every 100ms the server sends the x/y position of all objects that moved. clients verify if the position is correct, and then request full syncs for only the objects that are out of sync

 After the server processes an input, it sends the updated state of modified objects to all clients.

 remember that map-sync message implemented in step 1, and updated in step 2.3?